 Horner Lab - Institute for Stem Cell Biology and Regenerative Medicine

-Philip Horner, PhD is an Associate Professor of Neurological Surgery.
+Philip Horner, PhD is a Professor of Neurological Surgery.
 His research focuses on stem cells as a basis for regeneration in spinal cord injury.
 This translation of a new and exciting area of basis research to a major clinical problem has been of great interest to the more recent neurosurgeon-neuroscientist and basic science trainees.
 He has collaborative projects with Dr. Morrison and Dr. Rostomily and has multiple National Institutes of Health (NIH) grant research support.

 - Implications of aging on stem cells